by Bruce Dunlavy

 The United States Supreme Court is set to rule on a new challenge to gerrymandering.
 Last week, the Court agreed to take up the case of Gill v.
 Whitford.
 The issue of race is absent in this matter; it is strictly about partisan political advantage being used to discriminate against voters of the other party.
 The case arises from Wisconsin, where the plaintiffs contend that the Republican-dominated State legislature has drawn the legislative district boundaries to give itself a total number of seats much higher than the proportion of the votes the party’s candidates receive Statewide.
 In the first election after the redistricting, Republicans got 48.6 percent of the votes but 60.6 percent of the State Assembly seats.

 Until Baker, the Supreme Court had generally held itself out of political matters, and so far has not found that “the winner gets to make the rules for the next game” is a maxim odious to American ideals of fairness.
-This time, however, the plaintiffs are bringing action on Constitutional grounds – specifically that excessive gerrymandering deprives individuals of First and Fourteenth Amendments rights to free association and equal protection under the law.
+The closest anyone came to that was Justice Ginsburg in the 2015 case of Arizona State Legislature v.
+Arizona Independent Redistricting Commission.
+Ginsburg wrote the majority opinion in the 5-4 decision, and included commentary on the practice of political gerrymandering, plainly stating, “partisan gerrymanders are incompatible with democratic principles.”
+Now, in Gill, the plaintiffs are bringing action on Constitutional grounds – specifically that excessive gerrymandering deprives individuals of First and Fourteenth Amendments rights to free association and equal protection under the law.

 It is, of course, not only Republicans who engage in or benefit from gerrymandering.
 A case against the Democratic Party of the highly-gerrymandered State of Maryland is also working its way through the courts.
 Republicans, however, have seen the most benefit because they control the most State legislatures, which usually have the final say in district-drawing.